 - Add wine to deglaze the pan, stir to scrape up any browned bits on the bottom of the pan.

 - Increase heat to allow the wine to boil and evaporate, stirring frequently, 4 to 5 minutes.

 - Add beef stock, thyme sprigs, and bay leaf.

 - Bring stock to a boil, cover, and reduce to a simmer, 30 minutes.

-- Discard thyme sprigs and bay leaf, taste soup and season with salt and pepper.
+- Discard thyme sprigs and bay leaf, taste soup and adjust seasoning if needed.
+We did not need to.

 - Add soup to 4 bowls, top with toasted bread slices (1 to 2), and evenly distribute cheese on top of each piece of bread.